reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 </Sandpack>

 This approach satisfies the requirements too.
 When you type into the input, only the `text` state variable updates.
-Since the `text` state variable is in the child `NewTodo` component, the parent `TodoList` Component won't get re-rendered.
+Since the `text` state variable is in the child `NewTodo` Component, the parent `TodoList` Component won't get re-rendered.
 This is why `getVisibleTodos()` doesn't get called when you type.
 (It would still be called if the `TodoList` re-renders for another reason.)

 </Solution>